Supporting Rehabilitation

 Focus of the Big Idea Fund

-The City & Guilds Foundation’s £1m Big Idea Fund has so far funded nine programmes, and is now actively seeking new programmes to fund which can evidence:
+The City & Guilds Foundation’s £1m Big Idea Fund has funded programmes which can evidence:

 • Innovative new ways to enable offenders to progress into meaningful, stable employment through the development of their skills